 Should I choose ARTAS FUE or other FUE techniques?

 As mentioned above, ARTAS has both advantages and disadvantages when it comes to harvesting hair.
 It can work well for certain donor hair types while others might have better quality and efficiency using manual methods.
 It is best to leave the decision of how to effectively harvest, and by which method, to your hair transplant physician.

 We frequently use more than one technique to harvest during a single procedure.
 It is not uncommon for our team to start the procedure with one method in a particular area of the scalp and then switch methods if we feel it can improve the quality of the grafts.
 There are many factors to consider in the decision of which particular method works better.
 These factors include the exit angle of the hair and the depth of the follicle changes whether harvesting from the sides or back of the scalp.
 Those natural changes dictate the adjustments we must make during the course of the procedure.
 If successful with the initial choice of the graft harvesting method, we will continue with that same method for the duration of the procedure.

 What is the maximum number of grafts I should expect in one session?

 Time and efficiency become factors as patients find it difficult to tolerate surgeries that last longer than 10 hours in a single day.
 The final goal is to harvest the best quality hair grafts in the most time efficient manner in order to ensure the best possible results.
 We usually don’t plan over 2000 FUE grafts in one session regardless of the procedure.

 Is there scarring after the surgery?

-Similar to other FUE procedures, the ARTAS system does not remove a large portion of scalp as is done in strip procedures.
+Similar to other FUE procedures, the ARTAS system does not remove a large portion of the scalp as is done in strip procedures.
 Instead, it harvests individual units of hair or follicular units so there is no linear scarring after the procedure.
-This allows a patient to wear just about any short or long hairstyle depending on the preference.
+This allows a patient to wear just about any short or long hairstyle depending on the preference of the person.